Aether-0/httpc/README.md

-# HTTP Method Tester Tool
+# HTTPC - HTTP Method Tester Tool

-The **HTTP Method Tester Tool** is a lightweight and efficient Go-based utility designed to test various HTTP methods (e.g., GET, POST, PUT, DELETE) against a list of URLs.
+**HTTPC** is a lightweight and efficient Go-based utility designed to test various HTTP methods (e.g., GET, POST, PUT, DELETE) against a list of URLs.
 It is perfect for security researchers, developers, and system administrators who want to quickly identify which HTTP methods are supported by a server.

 ---